 Trinity Research in Social Sciences brings together researchers in the social sciences from across Trinity College Dublin.
 It provides a single identifying physical and intellectual location for social science research in Trinity connecting social science researchers across multiple schools for the purposes of collaboration.
 TRiSS performs an important policy and outreach function for social science research in Trinity and aims to highlight the contribution of social sciences to current public issues.
 To date, the disciplines represented by TRiSS are Business, Economics, Education, Law, Linguistics, Psychology, Political Science, Social policy, Social work and Sociology.

 TRiSS is located in the Sutherland Centre on the 6th floor of the Arts building.
-It is currently led by Acting Director Prof. Carol Newman from the discipline of Economics in the School of Social Sciences and Philosophy.
+The Director of TRiSS is Professor Eleanor Denny from the discipline of Economics, School of Social Sciences and Philosophy.
 It is home to 45 PhD students from multiple disciplines and has recently initiated a visiting scholars programme which houses short-term visitors to Trinity.
 TRiSS also runs a busy calendar of social science related events including over 50 seminars and workshops per annum.

 For more information please contact: firstname.lastname@example.org